 The Brazilian constitution defines the relationship among federal, state, and municipal law.
-It also defines the power of each federal branch of government (legislative, judicial, and executive).
+It also defines each federal branch of government (legislative, judicial, and executive).
 Importers/exporters must always observe the set of rules each administrative agency releases as it directly impacts market access for foreign goods.
-Although the Brazilian congress has responsibility for rule-making, the power delegated to the ministries and their various branches are considerable as they implement the law and define in greater details the procedures that must be followed.
-In terms of the enforcement of sanitary legislation overall, the principle of "positive legislation" is in place.
+Although the Brazilian congress is responsible for rulemaking, the power delegated to the ministries and their various branches is considerable.
+They implement the law and define the procedures that must be followed in greater detail.
+In terms of sanitary legislation enforcement, the principle of "positive legislation" is in place.
 That is, only that which is expressly established can be practiced.
 That which is not expressly addressed is prohibited.